Does your low back hurt? You're not alone.

 Low-back pain is a nagging problem for many people.
-According to one study cited by the CDC, "it was the most common type of pain reported by patients, with 25% of U.S. adults reporting low back pain in the prior 3 months."
+Almost 65 million Americans report a recent episode of back pain, according to the Health Policy Institute at Georgetown University.
+One study cited by the CDC found that "it was the most common type of pain reported by patients, with 25% of U.S. adults reporting low back pain in the prior 3 months."

 Some more serious issues that can cause back pain — like a disk injury or structural problem — require attention from a doctor or chiropractor.
 So always check with your doctor about any pain you’re feeling.
 But oftentimes pain in the low back is caused by strained muscles or tendons, weak abdominal muscles and poor posture.
 The good news?
 These are all things within our control.